 C++ const and Immutability: An Empirical Study of Writes-Through-const

-The ability to specify immutability in a programming language is a powerful tool for developers, enabling them to better understand and more safely transform their code without fearing unintended changes to program state.
-The C++ programming language allows developers to specify a form of immutability using the
+The ability to specify immutability in a programming language is a powerful tool for developers, enabling them to better understand and more safely transform the code without fearing side effects.
+Some mainstream languages, such as C and C++, allow developers to specify a form of immutability using the

 const keyword.
-In this work, we characterize the meaning of the C++
+In this work, we characterize the meaning of the C/C++

-const qualifier and present the ConstSanitizer tool, which dynamically verifies a stricter form of immutability than that defined in C++: it identifies
+const qualifier and present the ConstSanitizer tool, which dynamically identifies

-const uses that are either not consistent with transitive immutability, that write to mutable fields, or that write to formerly-
+const uses in practice that are either not consistent with transitive immutability, write to mutable fields, or write to formerly-

 const-ness has been casted away.
 Based on a set of 8 benchmark programs, we classify such uses of

 const according to a set of attributes (namely: synchronized, not visible, buffer/cache, delayed initialization, and incorrect).
 Our work contributes to the understanding of a widely-used C/C++ language feature.